susanpeng/SusanPeng/README.md

 I'm a technical writer/editor. <br />
 I've a strong background in IT field. <br />
 I worked as a system analyst/developer for ten plus years.</br>
+I also have six years of experience teaching in university and college.</br>

 + [My Website](https://susanpeng.github.io/)
-+ 🔭 &nbsp;&nbsp;I'm working on my READ.me file on GigHUb
-+ 🌱 &nbsp;&nbsp;I'm leraning for Provencial Instructor Deploma.
-(Working on the last couese)
++ 🌱 &nbsp;&nbsp;I'm learning for my Provincial Instructor Diploma.
+(Working on the last course) The courses in PIDP significantly strengthened my knowledge and skills in organizing information and conveying them to the intended audience effectively.
-+ 👯 &nbsp;&nbsp;I'm Looking forward to learning more about Data Analytics.
-+ 🥅 &nbsp;&nbsp;2021 Goal: Get a Data Analyst job
++ 🥅 &nbsp;&nbsp;2022 Goal: Take my technical writing skills to the next level.
-+ ⚡  &nbsp;&nbsp;Fun fact: I love to draw on iPad and am leraning to play piano.
++ ⚡  &nbsp;&nbsp;Fun fact: I love meditation and watercolor painting.